 Using a CRM for Customer Retention

-By tracking, optimizing, and personalizing the customer experience (meaning, every interaction they have with your business), you can improve the buyer's journey, your sales process, customer support, marketing efforts, and customer satisfaction — all of which directly contribute to your ability to retain customers.
-And a CRM can help you accomplish all of this across the entire business, not just within your sales org.
+By tracking, optimizing, and personalizing every interaction customers have with your business, you can improve the buyer's journey.
+You can also make changes to your sales process, customer support, marketing efforts, and customer satisfaction — all of which directly contribute to your ability to retain customers.
+A CRM can help you accomplish all of this across the entire business, not just within your sales org.

-In fact, a CRM platform like HubSpot — which offers plans that are ideal for SMBs and enterprise businesses — includes powerful sales, marketing, service, and CMS tools plus a complete library of available integrations that can be used to help you consistently offer a delightful customer experience at every touchpoint.
+In fact, a CRM platform like HubSpot — which offers plans that are ideal for SMBsand enterprise businesses — includes powerful sales, marketing, service, and CMS tools.
+You'll also have a complete library of available integrations that can be used to help you consistently offer a delightful customer experience at every touchpoint.

 Below is an example of HubSpot in action as a customer retention tool.

 No matter if you're a startup, mid-size, or enterprise company, any business can use HubSpot's all-in-one CRM platform to improve customer retention.

 Start with personalized and highly-relevant marketing content.
 This tailored marketing has many benefits, including: